cruciux/gamajin/README.md

 Navigate to http://localhost:8000/backend.html to see some cool stats about all the connected clients and their units!

 ![alt text](https://cloud.githubusercontent.com/assets/1318966/7122803/9ffd88a6-e215-11e4-8aa1-5e4e341155b0.png "Screenshot of unit")

+The frame numbers go up the right hand side in real time.
+The green blocks show the real received inputs from the client, and the black bars show estimated ones (due to the server not receiving packets for a while for some reason, such as lag)